 5. The Guru of Bhim and Duryodhana

 Duryodhana and Bhima were disciples of Balarama.
 Both Bhim and Duryodhana were taught the skills of mace fight (Gada Yuddh) by Balarama.
 Both of them had also approached him to be part on their sides.
 Though, Duryodhan was his favorite disciple he refused to fight for him.
 He also did not fight from the side of Bhima, Balarama remained neutral as he cared for both.

 6. The God of Agriculture

-Balaram usually wields a plough and is known as the “Farmer God”.
-Thus, he was very strong and his weapons were a mace and a plough.
+Balaram usually wields a plow and is known as the “Farmer God”.
+Thus, he was very strong, and his weapons were a mace and a plow.
 In the ‘Vishnudharmottara Purana,’ it was laid down that Balabhadra should be worshipped by those who desire to possess power and obtain success in agriculture.

 7. Yoga Samadhi